The Times: Political alignment

-Historically, the paper was not overtly pro-Tory or Whig, but has been a long time bastion of the British Establishment and Empire.
-In 1959, the historian of journalism Allan Nevins analysed the importance of The Times in shaping the views of events of London's elite, writing:
+Historically, the paper was not overtly pro-Tory or Whig, but has been a bastion of the British Establishment and the British Empire.
+In 1959 the historian of journalism Allan Nevins analysed the importance of The Times in shaping the views of events of London's elite, writing:

-For much more than a century The Times has been an integral and important part of the political structure of Great Britain.
+"For much more than a century The Times has been an integral and important part of the political structure of Great Britain.
 Its news and its editorial comment have in general been carefully coordinated, and have at most times been handled with an earnest sense of responsibility.
 While the paper has admitted some trivia to its columns, its whole emphasis has been on important public affairs treated with an eye to the best interests of Britain.
-To guide this treatment, the editors have for long periods been in close touch with 10 Downing Street.
+To guide this treatment, the editors have for long periods been in close touch with 10 Downing Street."

-The Times adopted a stance described as "peculiarly detached" at the 1945 general election; although it was increasingly critical of the Conservative Party's campaign, it did not advocate a vote for any one party.
-However, the newspaper reverted to the Conservatives for the next election five years later.
-It supported the Conservatives for the subsequent three elections, followed by support for both the Conservatives and the Liberal Party for the next five elections, expressly supporting a Con-Lib coalition in 1974.
-The paper then backed the Conservatives solidly until 1997, when it declined to make any party endorsement but supported individual (primarily Eurosceptic) candidates.
+The Times adopted a stance described as "peculiarly detached" at the 1945 UK general election; although it was increasingly critical of the Conservative Party's campaign, it did not advocate a vote for any one party.
+However, the newspaper reverted to the Conservatives at the next election, in 1950.
+It supported the Conservatives for the subsequent three elections, followed by support for both the Conservatives and the Liberal Party for the next five elections, expressly supporting a Conservative–Liberal coalition in 1974.
+It then backed the Conservatives solidly until 1997, when it declined to make any party endorsement but supported individual (primarily Eurosceptic) candidates.